Sunny6889/tron-docker-main/README.md

    - To start a single FullNode, use the folder [single_node](./single_node).
    - To set up a private TRON network, use the folder [private_net](./private_net).
    - To monitor the TRON node, use the folder [metric_monitor](./metric_monitor).
    - To use Gradle with Docker, check [gradle docker](./tools/docker/README.md).
    - To do shadow fork testing, check [db fork guidance](./tools/dbfork/README.md).

 ## Troubleshooting
 If you encounter any difficulties, please refer to the [Issue Work Flow](https://tronprotocol.github.io/documentation-en/developers/issue-workflow/#issue-work-flow), then raise an issue on [GitHub](https://github.com/tronprotocol/tron-docker/issues).
 For general questions, please use [Discord](https://discord.gg/cGKSsRVCGm) or [Telegram](https://t.me/TronOfficialDevelopersGroupEn).

+# Contributing

+Contributions are welcome.
+All contributed code will be covered by the Apache License v2 of this project.
+Check [contribution](CONTRIBUTING.md) for more details.

 # License